wp-plugins/upprev/readme.txt

 = 2.1 =

 Add some apperance, cache improvments.
 Scripts and styles optimization.
+New order available: random.

 = 2.0.1 =